y-arjun-y/arjunyadav/pages-md/notebook.md

 - Mechanistic Interpretability: Essentially, it's a series of techniques that one can employ to try to reverse engineer a neural network: the inner workings of a neural network are something that, on paper, may seem decipherable: but are typically obfuscated by a lot of factors (the main one being dimensionality) ([Anthropic](https://transformer-circuits.pub/2022/mech-interp-essay/index.html))

+- Generative Adversarial Network: A GAN consists of both an encoder and decoder that essentially battle it out for the encoder to generate more convincing fake images.
+See an example [here](https://colab.research.google.com/drive/1hPVDell0IZTNNQULTO9Kb0VCi3vg0cmH?usp=sharing).

 - Sparse Coding: A technique to set an encoding function in such a way that it can exploit a high-dimensional space to model a large number of possible features, while being encouraged to use a small subset of non-zero elements to describe each individual observation.

 - Variational auto-encoder (VAE): A VAE is an autoencoder whose encodings distribution is regularised during the training in order to ensure that its latent space has "good" properties allowing us to generate some new data (in a sense, visualize it in a better manner).